 Full foam insulation consists of filling the area between the shell and cabinet sub-floor with a thick layer of solid rigid foam.
 An excellent way to insulate and very energy efficient.
 So what’s the problem?
 Service.
 Since the plumbing and jets are encapsulated in the foam, service is extremely difficult and can be very costly should your spa need repairs.

-Ok, so we have the construction covered, but what about the features?
-Spas are sold as basic models all the way to fully-loaded backyard resorts.
+Okay, so we have the construction covered, but what about the features?
+Spas can be sold as basic models all the way to fully-loaded backyard resorts.

 Weatherproof stereo systems, MP3 players, and satellite radio receivers all add to the ultimate spa experience.

 By investing in a cover lifter, you will take the work out of removing the spa cover, and also have a place to store the cover while you relax.